Skip to main content

 3. Then refine pricing and sales so you're pricing from true cost.

 Field Tip: Run one month with strict job coding and no "misc" bucket.
-The first labour-by-job report will show at least a few surprises—jobs that cost more than you thought, or hours that were never assigned.
+The first labor-by-job report will show at least a few surprises—jobs that cost more than you thought, or hours that were never assigned.
 That's your profit-recovery roadmap.

 Small HVAC doesn't need more complexity—it needs one source of truth for time and job cost.
-With FieldCrew, crews get job-based time tracking and you get labour cost per job so profit stops being a guess.
+With FieldCrew, crews get job-based time tracking and you get labor cost per job so profit stops being a guess.

 What to do next